-The CO2 emissions reduction targets to which the Group is committed are integrated into the medium-term planning process.
-The new organisation into Global Business Units allows the CO2 emission targets to be broken down by GBU at the level of medium-term planning and contributes to the appropriation of the Group's global challenges by activity.
-CO2 monitoring is an integral part of the managerial dialogue, which is expressed through the performance analysis process based on financial data relating to the periodic closing of the consolidated accounts (updates) and forecasts.
+The $CO_2$ emissions reduction targets to which the Group is committed are integrated into the medium-term planning process.
+The new organisation into Global Business Units allows the $CO_2$ emission targets to be broken down by GBU at the level of medium-term planning and contributes to the appropriation of the Group's global challenges by activity. $CO_2$ monitoring is an integral part of the managerial dialogue, which is expressed through the performance analysis process based on financial data relating to the periodic closing of the consolidated accounts (actuals) and forecasts.

-Investment process
+• Investment process

-The investment decision process incorporates the CO2 impact of projects and its consequences on baseline trajectories.

-The applicable internal procedure aims to favour, within the strategic criteria, projects with a low CO_2 impact.
-Analysis of the CO_2 impact of each project on the Group's emissions trajectory and of any emissions avoided by customers are systematically reviewed before any investment decision is made.
-Information on the CO_2 impact is mandatory as soon as any new project is considered, in order to measure its contribution, within a predetermined envelope, to compliance with the reference trajectories.
-In addition, the analysis of projects also takes into account their sensitivity to CO_2 price scenarios.
+The investment decision process incorporates the $CO_2$ impact of projects and its consequences on baseline Trajectories.
+The applicable internal procedure aims to favour, within the strategic criteria, projects with a low $CO_2$ impact.
+The analysis of the $CO_2$ impact of each project on the Group's emissions trajectory, as well as the possible avoided emissions of customers, are part of the systematic review points before any investment decision.
+Information on the $CO_2$ impact is mandatory as soon as any new project is considered, in order to measure its contribution, within a predetermined envelope, to the respect of the reference trajectories.
+Furthermore, the projects' analysis also considers their sensitivity to $CO_2$ price scenarios.

-Financing
+• Financing

-The Group is one of the leading issuers of green bonds, financing for which the funds raised are directly allocated to "green" projects.
-In addition, and in order to materialise its commitment to reduce GHGs, the Group has incorporated into its syndicated credit lines mechanisms for adjusting the lenders' margin in relation to compliance with annual CO performance indicators2.
+The Group is one of the leading issuers of Green Bonds, financing for which the funds raised are directly allocated to "green" projects.
+In addition, and in order to materialise its commitment to reduce GHGs, the Group has incorporated, into its syndicated credit lines, mechanisms for adjusting the lenders' margins in relation to compliance with annual CO2 performance indicators.